Resolved velocity profiles of galactic winds at Cosmic Noon: Sample and spectroscopic data

 \subsection{Continuum normalization}

 In this work, we are interested in the strength of interstellar absorption relative to the stellar continuum.
 In order to achieve a constant continuum level around the ISM lines, the spectra from all targets are initially normalized by a running median of 2001 pixels ($\sim$20,000~\kms) which removes any large scale structures in the spectra arising from effects such as dust attenuation, flux calibration, and flat fielding uncertainties (e.g., Figure~\ref{fig:example-coveringfrac-plot} - top).
 To remove any local scale structures, we consider a region spanning $-$2000 to 2000 \kms\ around the ISM line of interest and divide it by the median value of the local region.
-This achieves a continuum level close to 1 for all key ISM lines (e.g., Figure~\ref{fig:example-coveringfrac-plot} - bottom right).
-Any absorption can then be interpreted to be from gas that is present along the line-of-sight in front of this continuum starlight.
-We estimate the typical uncertainty in continuum level to be approximately $\sim$3\%, which propagates to a $\sim$4\% average change in the width of ISM absorption as parameterized by $\Delta v_{90}$ (Section~\ref{sec:ism-features}) or similar quantities, while velocity centroids remain consistent within the statistical uncertainties.
-The effect is such that underestimated continuum implies an underestimated $\Delta v_{90}$ and absorption equivalent width from best-fit profiles.
+We then average the ISM lines (Section~\ref{subsec:lowion-kinematics}) and divide by a third order polynomial fit to the continuum around the absorption profile, to account for any residual structure.
+This achieves a continuum level close to 1 for the mean absorption profile in all target galaxies (e.g., Figure~\ref{fig:example-coveringfrac-plot}).
+Any absorption can then be interpreted as gas present along the line-of-sight in front of this continuum starlight.

+We note that using a third order polynomial normalization increases the $\Delta v_{90}$ line widths by $48 \pm 36$ \kms\ on average compared to using only a median normalization, although there is no effect on the centroid ($-3 \pm 7$ \kms).
+Additionally, we estimate the typical uncertainty in continuum level using the third order polynomial normalization to be approximately $\sim$1\%, which propagates to a $\sim$3\% average change in the width of ISM absorption as parameterized by $\Delta v_{90}$ (Section~\ref{sec:ism-features}) or similar quantities, while velocity centroids remain consistent within the statistical uncertainties.
+The effect is such that an underestimated continuum implies an underestimated $\Delta v_{90}$ and absorption equivalent width from best-fit profiles.
 This uncertainty does not significantly affect the main results and conclusions presented herein.